Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer Repair: Spotting Problems and Deciding on the Best Fix

-Settling usually begins when the soil under a pad was not compacted well enough.
-Water movement and poor grading can create shifting.
-Freeze–thaw cycles lift shallow bases, and repeated movement gradually weakens the support below.
+Settling takes place when the soil beneath a pad was not compacted correctly.
+Water movement and poor grading are common causes of shifting.
+Freeze–thaw cycles can raise shallow bases, and repeated movement weakens the support structure over time.

 Concrete Footer